-An AED is a portable automatic device used to restore normal heart rhythm to patients in cardiac arrest.
+An AED is a portable automatic device used to restore normal heart rhythm to an individual in cardiac arrest.
 It automatically analyzes the patient's heart rhythm and is capable of determining whether defibrillation should be performed.
 The unit will automatically deliver the electrical impulse to the heart.
 The units are designed to be "fool-proof" in that they will not deliver a shock to the heart if it is not medically indicated (if the heart is not in ventricular fibrillation).

 Before an AED is installed at any district site, the site administrator must work with PSD's Director of Records & Risk Management (490-3627) to ensure the following requirements are met: